molpopgen/fwdpy/docs/plugins.rst

 2. **s**: the "selection coefficient" or "effect size".
 This is a double-precision floating point number.
 3. **h**: The dominance term.
 This is a double-precision floating point number.
 4. **neutral**: A boolean (C++ type bool) that flags the mutation as "neutral" or "selected" (true and false, respectively).
+5. **g**: an unsigned (non-negative) 32-bit integer recording the generation when the mutation first appeared.
-5. **label**: this is a 16 bit unsigned integer.
+6. **label**: this is a 16 bit unsigned integer.
 In practice, not much is done with it, but you can use it for adding 16 bits of extra info to a mutation type.
 It was given a name in order to make use of wasted storage in the C++ type.

 This type is defined in the fwdpp_ header file fwdpp/sugar/popgenmut.hpp.
 It is exposed to Cython_ via fwdpy/fwdpp.pxd.